citsmartdocs/citsmart-7/en-us/docs/faq.md

     2. Access the Batch Processing feature (System > Batch Processing).

-    3.The batch processing entry screen will be displayed, fill out the fields:
+    3. The batch processing entry screen will be displayed, fill out the fields:

         - Description: insert the description which will identify the processing.
 For example: "Automatic satisfaction survey response";
         - Situation: the situation determines if this processing will be active or inactive.
 When it is inactive the requests will not be answered;